WojtekKamilowski/CI_PP3_TDP/README.md

 As a user I want to:

+1. Be introduced what is the program about.
-1. Know what are the options of the program.
+2. Know what are the options of the program.
-2. Check details about trailers loaded during the last operations.
+3. Check details about trailers loaded during the last operations.
-3. See how many trailers were recently planned for loading.
+4. See how many trailers were recently planned for loading.
-4. Identify how many trailers were unloaded or ordered at the day.
+5. Identify how many trailers were unloaded or ordered at the day.
-5. Review costs associated with the incorrect demand planning.
+6. Review costs associated with the incorrect demand planning.
-6. Add a new lane to the program.
+7. Add a new lane to the program.
-7. Delete one of the lanes from the program.
+8. Delete one of the lanes from the program.
-8. Clear most recent data from the program.
+9. Clear most recent data from the program.
-9. Reset the data from the program to contain only necessary default values.
+10. Reset the data from the program to contain only necessary default values.
-10. Automate my daily tedious tasks.
+11. Automate my daily tedious tasks.
-11. Easily exit the program when processes are completed.
+12. Easily exit the program when processes are completed.

 #### Site Owner

 As the site owner I want to:

-12. Enable users to easily learn about the options of the program and how to use it.
+13. Enable users to easily learn about the options of the program and how to use it.
-13. Prevent users from entering incorrect inputs and guid them what is required.
+14. Prevent users from entering incorrect inputs and guide them what is required.
-14. Ensure users operate with the most up to date data.
+15. Ensure users operate with the most up to date data.
-15. Verify the accuracy of the automated forecasting and see how it impact operational costs.
+16. Verify the accuracy of the automated forecasting and see how it impacts operational costs.

 [Back to Table Of Contents](#table-of-contents)